Sleep and Energy Management

 For many people in college or educational programs, this is all too familiar.

 The struggle is real.

-And with all the things going on in these times of life too: assigned readings, paper to write, schedules to manage, extracurricular activities, etc. it is a lot to manage, so realistically how is a student supposed to keep from getting a little tired and sleepy in those extraneous classes?
+And with how busy schedules can be between assigned readings, papers to write, schedules to manage, extracurricular activities, etc. it is a lot to manage.
+So realistically, how is a student supposed to keep from getting a little tired and sleepy?

 How Much Sleep Do We Need?